- Allergy, Immunology and Inflammation

 The Assembly has four standing committees:

 The Planning Committee is responsible for developing the long-term strategy of the Clinical Problems Assembly.
 It is the place where members can have input into future projects and activities.
-The chair of the Planning Committee is Sonye K. Danoff, MD, PhD.
+The chair of the Planning Committee is David J. Lederer, MD, MS.

 The Program Committee is responsible for organizing the Clinical Problems Assembly Program of the International Conference.
 Clinical topics, clinical workshops, evening and pre conference postgraduate sessions and the review and organization of presentation of close to 1,000 abstracts are the major activities of this committee.
 The Chair of this committee is Ravi Kalhan, MD, MS.